 Parole in Tasmania

-Parole in Tasmania is the release of a person from prison on strict conditions before the end of their sentence.
-It is different from remission because the person is still considered to be serving a jail sentence while remission – usually granted as a result of good behaviour in prison – means a reduction in the sentence.
+Parole in Tasmania is the conditional release of a person from prison before the end of their sentence.
+It is different from remission because a person on parole is still serving a jail sentence while living in the community; whereas remission represents a reduction in a person’s sentence.
+This article deals with parole in Tasmania.

 Who determines eligibility for parole in Tasmania?

 Parole in Tasmania is determined by the Parole Board (the Board).
-They can revoke (take away) or amend (change) the conditions of the parole at any time during the parole period.
+The Board can revoke (take away) or amend (change) the conditions of a person’s parole at any time during the parole period.
 However, before doing so, the Board must tell the person the reasons for their decision and give the person the chance to respond.

 If parole is revoked, the person will have to return to prison and complete what remained of their sentence at the time that they were given parole.
 None of the time spent on parole will be taken into account.
 Life prisoners will return to an indefinite sentence and will not be released unless and until the Board sees fit to grant parole again.